|

 • Day 1: The Left Bank, Saint-Germain, and the Eiffel Tower

-• Day 2: Gothic Churches, A Food Tour, and the Louvre
+• Day 2: Gothic Churches, the Louvre, and the Arc de Triomphe

-• Day 3: The Coolest Neighborhoods in Paris (Montmartre, le Marais, Canal St. Martin, and Montorgueil)
+• Day 3: The Coolest Neighborhoods in Paris and a Foodie Experience

 • Day 4: A Day Trip to Versailles